NumericalAdvantage/GoProHack/Wireshark_packet_capturing.md

 So in order to capture all traffic that the adapter can receive, the adapter must be put into "monitor mode", sometimes called "rfmon mode".
 In this mode, the driver will not make the adapter a member of any service set, so it won't support sending any traffic and will only supply received packets to a packet capture mechanism, not to the networking stack.
 This means that the machine will not be able to use that adapter for network traffic; if it doesn't have any other network adapters, it will not be able to.

 Steps in [7] need to be followed before we are able to capture packets in monitor mode.
 Basically, the device needs to be put in monitoring mode (by following the steps in [7]) and then packet capture needs to be started in Wireshark.

+#### Use Case
+When we want to capture data packets on a network of which we are not a part of.
+Steps to do this:
+1. Follow the steps in [7] to start a "monitoring interface" with the WiFi adapter.
+2. Start Wireshark and start capture on this newly created interface.
+3. Doing this should direct Wireshark to capture the packets of all the networks which are visible to the WiFi adapter.

 ### References:
 1. https://wiki.wireshark.org/CaptureSetup/WLAN#Linux